A complete guide of using Claude Code + NotebookLM + Obsidian

 /skill-creator help

-If Claude responds with the skill-creator usage, you are ready.
-If it says the skill is not found, install it once:
+If Claude responds with the skill-creator usage, you're ready.
+If it says the skill isn't found, install it once:

 npx skills add https://github.com/anthropics/skill-creator